nate-fidalgo/HackerandCrackertools-/UniversalDisassembler/Readme.md

 package com.tools.mcode.disasm;

 public class Mcode {
+        //McodeUtils has all the constants for each of the parameters all you got to do is pick the right ones that you want.
+	//And supply the machine code in a char []  array

-	public native String[] disassemble(char machinecode[] , int endian , long machine , long platform, int dialect ) ;
+	//parameters  --->       //the machine code //big endian/little endian  //cpu arch	//arch family	//AT&T ,INTEL,Niether public native String[] disassemble(char machinecode[] , int endian , long machine , long platform, int dialect ) ;

 	static {